Loading…

 For solo teachers, parent communication and lesson planning are the highest-leverage starts.
 For small schools, exam and recital admin tends to be the biggest single time sink.

-If you would like a Melbourne-based human to map your studio in an afternoon, our services page is the place to begin.
+If you would like a Melbourne-based AI tech studio to map your studio in an afternoon, our AI implementation services page is the place to begin.
 We have worked with several small music schools and the patterns repeat.

 FAQ